William “Canada Bill” Jones was one of the greatest cardsharps in history,

-William “Canada Bill” Jones (18??-1880) – One of the greatest card sharps in history, “Canada Bill” Jones was actually born in Yorkshire, England in the early 1800s.
+William Jones was born in Yorkshire, England in the early 1800s.
 At some point, he immigrated to Canada, where he first learned three-card monte from a veteran layer named Dick Cady.
 The con game occurs when the “dealer” shows three cards to the player then throws the cards face down on the table, rearranges them and then asks the “mark” to find one of the cards he showed him.
 Many times, the dealer is “working” with an accomplice who appears to be a bystander, who tries to ensure that the player chooses the wrong card.

 Jones soon took his game “on the road,” playing primarily on the Mississippi River.
 One of his greatest “assets” in making a profit was his ability to play the “fool.”
 With a squeaky voice and appearing as a klutz and a simpleton, Jones easily his “marks” that he was harmless.